Why God Speaks Video

 - God worked signs and wonders through Him

-- he didn’t get to enter the Promised Land because he said, “…shall we bring forth…” taking part of the credit for bring forth water.
+- he didn’t get to enter the Promised Land because he said, “…shall we bring forth…” taking part of the credit for bringing forth water.

 - to free God’s people from Philistines

-- an angel appeared to his mother and give instructions not to cut his hair
+- an angel appeared to his mother and gave instructions not to cut his hair

 - unstoppable in battle

 - Samson indulged himself with women.
 One of these women, Delilah, was paid to find out where his strength came from and make him weak.
 Delilah discovered that his strength was linked to his hair.
 She cut his hair while he slept and handed him over to his enemies who blinded him and made him a slave